google/transmat/README.md

 ### Security and privacy
 The data stored in the DataTransfer will be available to any application on the user's device.
 Keep this in mind when transferring sensitive data.
+Web applications can only read the data payload on drop.
+While dragging, only the keys (mime-types) are exposed to the webpage that is being dragged over.

 Receiving data should be treated like any other user input; sanitize and validate before using.